therealjordanlee/Design.Patterns/src/Strategy/README.md

 ![alt text][pattern]

+- Algorithms may vary independently from clients using them.

+# Intent
 - Defines family of algorithms, encapsulates each one, and makes them interchangeable.
-- Algorithms may vary independently from clients using them.

 # Design Principles
 ## Identify the aspects of your application that vary and separate them from what stays the same